nmoehrle/ujson/README.md

 - Requires a standard library implementation that allows incomplete types as values for `std::map` which is not required by the standard
 - No support for 64bit integers.
+- No support for unicode escape sequences yet.